WireGhost/SpamHarvesterV2/README.md

 10. Integration with Other Email Services: Currently designed to work with an IMAP server, we hope to extend its capabilities to support other email services, such as POP3 or even specific email providers like Gmail, Outlook, etc.

 11. Scalability: With a large number of emails to analyze, there may be performance issues.
-Working to efficiently handle larger volumes of data could be a future goal.
+Working to efficiently handle larger volumes of data is a future goal.

 12. Sandbox Analysis: For deeper analysis of URLs and attachments, integrating a sandbox environment.